July 1, 2018(reposted on August 4, 2018)

-The complaint was dismissed in 2011, but in 2012 it included the question of his secretly issuing quitclaim deed to parishes, legally relinquishing the Church's interest in their properties.
+The complaint was dismissed in 2011, but in 2012 it included the question of his secretly issuing quitclaim deeds to parishes, legally relinquishing the Church's interest in their properties.
 This time, the Board found three instances of actions taken by Lawrence it considered a betrayal of his oath as a bishop.
-In addition to the quitclaim deeds, it found that Lawrence had indeed masterminded the decision of the annual Diocesan Convention into severing its legal ties with the Church.
-In Church parlance, they found that they added up to "abandonment of Communion."
+In addition to the quitclaim deeds, it found that Lawrence had indeed guided the decision of the annual Diocesan Convention when it voted to sever its legal ties with the Church.
+In Church parlance, these actions separately and together constituted "abandonment of Communion."

 Under the Church's disciplinary canons, Lawrence's ministry was "restricted" until he could meet with his colleagues in the House of Bishops to dispute the findings of the Disciplinary Board to explain his side of the story.
 His problem was that he could not dispute the factual basis on which the finding of abandonment was based.

 Prior to the meeting, there appeared to be a consensus among the bishops that kicking Lawrence out of the Church would be the least desirable option.
-However, Lawrence, who panics at the idea of being held accountable for his actions by anyone, fled and shortly thereafter, announced that he was no longer in the Episcopal Church.
+However, Lawrence fled and shortly thereafter announced that he was no longer in the Church.

 Lawrence website 4.b "Every congregation of the Diocese was then free to choose whether it would remain with the Diocese or return to TEC.
 About 80% of the parishes and missions, by votes of their people, chose to depart with the Diocese (a process NEVER used by the congregations which remained in TEC.)"